Komodo/komodo-website/src/pages/blog/2014-07/building-komodo-with-docker.html.md

 build going, oh boy was I in for a chore.

-I'll save you the details but what it came down to is Arch uses Python 3 by default and when using Python 2 I ran into a bnch of unicode linking issues.
-I spend well over 2 days modifying build scripts to get the Komodo build going and got there 99% of the way.
+I'll save you the details but what it came down to is Arch uses Python 3 by default and when using Python 2 I ran into a bunch of unicode linking issues.
+I spent well over 2 days modifying build scripts to get the Komodo build going and got there 99% of the way.
 In my frustration I vented on IRC about how I wish I could just run GUI apps in Docker when Mark Yen (one of the Komodo devs) simply said "you can - just